Zersya/code-agent/agent-reviewer/README.md

 - PostgreSQL database (with pgvector extension for vector search)
 - GitLab account with API access
 - Qodo-Embed-1 API access
+- OpenRouter API key (if using OpenRouter as LLM provider)
+- Ollama installed locally (if using Ollama as LLM provider)

 ## Installation